The musings of itinerants exploring the world as house/pet sitters and enjoying every minute of it.

 In the main hallway there is now a Blue Whale skeleton suspended from the ceiling. the arches, columns, and chapel-like alcoves of multicolored stone create a special place to see and learn about the world around us.

 A perennial favorite are the fossil animals.
-Here is a Rhomaleosaurus cramptoni, Pliosauroid that was discovered by Mary Anning.
+Here is a Rhomaleosaurus cramptoni, a Pliosauroid that was discovered by Mary Anning.
 She was a remarkable woman and well worth the investment of time in reading a biography.

 Fortunately, we arrived not too long after the doors opened and I was able to get a shot of this cast of this large specimen without people in the way.
 By the time we got out of the photography exhibit, this was no longer possible.